RonaldoSetzer/codewithbeer.com/posts/2020-07-20-hello-world.md

 ---
 title: Hello World !!!
-description: Hello World!! and welcome to Code with Beer, My name Ronaldo Santiago, just an ordinary software engineer who loves to stay hours in front of a computer, like anyone else...
+description: Hello World!! and welcome to Code with Beer, My name is Ronaldo Santiago, just an ordinary software engineer who loves to stay hours in front of a computer, writing several lines of code...
-date: 2020-08-11T10:23:34.000Z
+date: 2020-08-17 09:00:00
 category: ""
 tags:
   - random